Philip E. Young

-Philip Endicott "Skipper" Young (December 1, 1885 - June 17, 1955) was the founder of Titleist.
+Philip Endicott "Skipper" Young (December 1, 1885 – June 17, 1955) was an American businessman who founded Titleist, a brand of golf equipment.

-Personal life
+Early life

-Young was born on December 1, 1885, in Dorchester, Massachusetts to Rev. George H. Young, a Unitarian minister, and his second wife, Elizabeth, the daughter of Augustus Bradford Endicott.
-He had a sister, Eleanor Guild.
-The family moved to Dedham, Massachusetts when Young was a child.
-Young earned a degree in mechanical engineering from the Massachusetts Institute of Technology with the class of 1909.
+Young was born on December 1, 1885, in Dorchester, Massachusetts, to Rev. George H. Young, a Unitarian minister, and his second wife, Elizabeth, the daughter of Augustus Bradford Endicott.
+He had two sisters, Eleanor Guild and Shelia Young.
+The family moved to Dedham, Massachusetts, when Young was a child.
+After being graduated from Dedham High School in 1905, Young earned a degree in mechanical engineering from the Massachusetts Institute of Technology (MIT) with the class of 1909.